How Much is an Aircraft Mechanic Salary?

 What kinds of employee benefits can I expect as an aircraft mechanic?

 Aircraft mechanics are in high demand and can expect to earn good wages along with generous benefits.
-These include healthcare insurance, paid vacation, sick time, retirement, and other paid time off.
-Aircraft technicians frequently have the opportunity to earn overtime pay if they choose.
+For instance, benefits include healthcare insurance, paid vacation, sick time, retirement, and other paid time off.
+Also, aircraft technicians frequently have the opportunity to earn overtime pay if they choose.
 Depending on your employer, you may also be eligible for flight benefits.

 Do aircraft mechanics ever receive signing bonuses?